Meeting house: Meeting houses in America

-The colonial meeting house in America was typically the first public building built as new villages sprang up.
+The colonial meeting house in America was typically the first public building erected as new villages sprang up.
 A meeting-house had a dual purpose as a place of worship and for public discourse, but sometimes only for "...the service of God."
 As the towns grew and the separation of church and state in the United States matured, the buildings that were used as the seat of local government were called town-houses or town-halls.
 Most communities in modern New England still have active meetinghouses, which are popular points of assembly for town meeting days and other events.